University of Wisconsin, Madison

 Manuscripts in Progress

 Nobles J and Wright KQ.
-When Men Return: The shifting sex-ratio and women’s labor market outcomes in Mexico.
-(Expected submission October 2018).
+When Men Return: The shifting sex-ratio and women’s empowerment outcomes in Mexico.
+(Expected submission July 2019).

-Sanders JN, Adkins DE, Wright KQ and Higgins JA.
+Sanders JN, Wright KQ and Higgins JA.
 Exploratory and Confirmatory Factor Analysis to Identify Sexual Acceptability Domains Related to Contraceptive Method Uptake and Continuation.
-(Expected submission August 2018).
+(Expected submission June 2019).

 Grey Literature Publications

 Wright KQ, Boydell V, Nanono N, Muhengi L and Hardee K. Do rights-based interventions improve users’ experiences with family planning services?: results from a quasi-experimental study in Uganda.